 - Honor Before Reason: Mel found the foot of Margie's kangaroo costume lying in the gutter, and picked it up to return to her instead of leaving it there for her to find herself.
 Especially dangerous as, if they hadn't run into Margie & Luke, they could have gotten penalized for sabotaging another team.

 - Limited Wardrobe: Despite being a new season, Mike did not do much to update his wardrobe.
 He wore the same "Yes We Can" shirt and "Yeast Lords" hat he had in Season 14.

 - The Load: Mel, due to his age, though Mike didn't help with his constant worrying, and insisting on quitting and putting in minimal effort at the Frog of Luck Detour.

-- Non-Gameplay Elimination/Mercy Kill: Emphasis on mercy, as the "kill" might have spared Mel's life.
+- Non-Gameplay Elimination: Of the Mercy Kill variety.
+Emphasis on mercy, as the "kill" might have spared Mel's life.

 - Sequel Difficulty Spike: Discussed during the second leg, with Mike saying it felt harder this time.

 - Tempting Fate: Right before their flight was delayed in the premiere due to a man having a heart attack and the plane being forced to land, Mike said that at least they didn't have the dread of being one of the three teams on the last flight, but that anything could happen.

 Amanda Blackledge & Kristopher "Kris" Klicka (Season 14, 8th Place)

 Originally victims of the Blind U-Turn, the couple returned, now engaged, to see how much further they could go.
 They were easily the most surprising team cast, as many fans did not even remember them.
 As fate would have it, they were the last team to figure out the QANTAS puzzle at the Starting Line Task, and were thus automatically U-Turned again.
 This would prove to be their undoing, and they became the first out in place of one of the more popular teams.